DorinC2k/graphrag/docs/config/models.md

 - The o-series models are much slower and more expensive.
 It may be useful to use an asymmetric approach to model use in your config: you can define as many models as you like in the `models` block of your settings.yaml and reference them by key for every workflow that requires a language model.
 You could use gpt-4o for indexing and o1 for query, for example.
 Experiment to find the right balance of cost, speed, and quality for your use case.
 - The o-series models contain a form of native native chain-of-thought reasoning that is absent in the non-o-series models.
 GraphRAG's prompts sometimes contain CoT because it was an effective technique with the gpt-4* series.
 It may be counterproductive with the o-series, so you may want to tune or even re-write large portions of the prompt templates (particularly for graph and claim extraction).

-GraphRAG's extract graph workflow now defaults to the Hugging Face `Babelscape/mrebel-base` model via the `huggingface_mrebel` strategy.
-Override the `extract_graph.strategy` section if you prefer to keep using the prompt-driven `graph_intelligence` approach.
-Claim extraction and description summarization can likewise be switched to the `huggingface_mrebel` strategy if you want those workflows to avoid calling a chat LLM.
+GraphRAG's extract graph workflow now defaults to the configured chat model (the built-in default is `gpt-5-nano`).
+Override the `extract_graph` section if you prefer to use a different chat model configuration or an alternative strategy.
+Claim extraction and description summarization also rely on the configured chat model by default, and you can customize their strategies in the same way if you need specialized behavior.

 Example config with asymmetric model use: